 - In The Third World War, an SS-17 carrying a single 1-MT warhead nukes Birmingham.
 The Bull Ring may have been a architectural monstrosity, but that's just overkill.

 R-36M "Voevoda"/SS-18 "Satan"The one in the picture The ominous reporting name is deliberate.
 The Americans were seriously scared of this one, because it was the largest ICBM in the world.
 Could carry 10 warheads of 550 to 750-kT yield or one 20 megaton warhead.
 To give you an idea of the power of that one, if it hit the intersection of Lafayette and Delancy in Manhattan, everything up to the middle of Central Park would be totally destroyed (and you wouldn't stand much of a chance for quite a distance outside that- if you were 13 miles away and in the open, you would be very, very dead).
+Theoretically, it could have carried up to 30 (yes, that's right, THIRTY) 100 kiloton warheads, but the number of MIR Vs on a single missile were capped by treaty.
 The Other Wiki suggests potential for first-strike use, if the Soviets had been inclined that way.
 One variant (also with the R-36/SS-9) was something called a "FOBS," or "Fractional Orbit Bombardment System."
 The thing would orbit a nuclear warhead in a special little spacecraft.
 It would orbit over a target somewhere in the US and then deorbit and detonate.
 The idea was that they could approach from directions not covered by the US early-warning radar network and so allow for a surprise decapitation strike.
-The problem was poor accuracy.
-It's also rather less efficient than a simple ICBM.
-In addition, the US soon extended radar coverage and deployed early-warning satellites, which removed any possibility of a surprise attack.
+There were several problems with this.
+First, the was poor accuracy.
+Second, it was less efficient than a simple ICBM.
+Third, the US soon extended radar coverage and deployed early-warning satellites, which removed any possibility of a surprise attack.
+And last but not least, the amount of response time to a nuclear warhead which had already been lofted into orbit, which measured in less then five minutes, would put major pressure on the American nuclear launch authority and thereby represented a serious escalation threat in a crisis situation.
 They remained in service until 1983, when the treaty loophole which allowed them (originally, since they wouldn't stay in orbit for a full orbit, it was completely legal, despite nuclear weapons in space nominally being banned by the 1967 Outer Space Treaty) was closed.
 In recent years, surplus R-36M missiles have been used to launch satellites, using the name Dnepr-1.

 - Counter-Strike: Condition Zero- Deleted Scenes features an SS-18 (referred to by a Russian with that name) in one of its missions- you have to stop terrorists from launching one.